ava-tunti/pacmen/README.md

 <img src="PacMan1.png">

 # Instructions to run the program
-Simply go to the link: [https://ava-tunti.github.io/pacmen/starter.html](Pacmen Factory - Ava Tunti) and click the button "Add Pacmen" to add your desired amount of pacmen.
+Simply go to the link: [Pacmen Factory - Ava Tunti](https://ava-tunti.github.io/pacmen/starter.html)and click the button "Add Pacmen" to add your desired amount of pacmen.
 Then, click the "Start Game" button to watch them move around!